stennety/mywebsite/_posts/2017-08-25-handy-github-workflow-tricks.md

 after "w" option:
 ![]({{site.cdn_path}}/2017/08/25/after_-w.png)

+## Sharing specific lines in files

+Use shift + click to select lines in files.
+This will append a parameter to the URL, which allows for easy bookmarking or sharing. [https://blog.mariusschulz.com/2015/07/25/sharing-line-highlights-in-github-files](https://blog.mariusschulz.com/2015/07/25/sharing-line-highlights-in-github-files)

 ## Direct URLs for forking repos

 Appending "/fork" onto the repo URL for any repo will take you to the "fork repo" dialog page.
 It's a little thing, but can speed up workflow or instructions that involve having others fork a repo.